 Radio New Zealand’s radio results are out, and RNZ National has dropped into third place for its weekly cumulative audience behind The Edge and The Breeze.

 Te Papa will mark its 20th anniversary this week with a collaboration with Radio New Zealand showcasing a collection of national treasures.

 RNZ National has maintained its number two spot behind The Edge following, the release of the last radio survey of the year, which reveal a drop in its audience numbers.

 RNZ is venturing back in time with an online project, by Great Southern TV and New Zealand On Air, offering historical accounts of the New Zealand Wars.

 In the wake of last week’s commercial radio celebrations, Radio New Zealand has something to cheer about following the release of its survey results by GfK.
 RNZ National has maintained its spot at number two for audience reach against its commercial competitors and saw growth where other news stations saw a drop.

-At a time when some media organisations seem to be moving away from hard-hitting journalism, RNZ has grown its weekly audience by 60,000 listeners.
-Nielsen's All NZ Radio survey showed that the weekly cumulative radio audience for RNZ National and Concert was 564,000 people aged 15 and over, a decent year-on-year lift when compared to the 503, 000 listeners recorded in the previous survey.
-We talk to Paul Thompson about some of the moves that led to this uptick in weekly listener numbers.
+Nielsen’s All National Radio survey showed that the weekly cumulative radio audience for RNZ National and Concert was 564,000 people aged 15 and over, a decent year-on-year lift when compared to the 503, 000 listeners recorded in the previous survey.
+We talk to Paul Thompson some of the moves that led to this uptick in weekly listener numbers.

-Yesterday afternoon, RNZ head of Radio John Howson informed his department that the state broadcaster has proposed disestablishing seven roles, including the one he holds.
+Yesterday afternoon, RNZ head of Radio John Howson informed the department he leads that the state broadcaster has proposed disestablishing seven roles, including the one he holds.